nagyistge/percona-agent/doc/Install.rst

 |-mysql-socket      |         | MySQL socket file           |
 +-------------------+---------+-----------------------------+

-To get list of all flags run `./install -help`
+To get list of all flags run :sh:`./install -help`

 MySQL options specified on the command line override (take precedence over) MySQL options discovered by `MySQL Auto-detection`_.

 Slave Install
 *************

-To install *percon-agent* on a slave, first install it on the master, then on the slave run the `install` script with `-create-mysql-user=false` and it will prompt you for the existing percona-agent MySQL user credentials.
+To install *percon-agent* on a slave, first install it on the master, then on the slave run the :sh:`install` script with :sh:`-create-mysql-user=false` and it will prompt you for the existing percona-agent MySQL user credentials.

 Since this requires a prompt, a slave install does not currently work for an `Automated Install`_.

 Non-MySQL Install
 *****************

-To install *percona-agent* on a server without MySQL (e.g. to monitor only server metrics), use `-mysql=false`:
+To install *percona-agent* on a server without MySQL (e.g. to monitor only server metrics), use :sh:`-mysql=false`:

 .. code:: sh